 There are two main audition seasons.
 The first is at the very beginning of the fall semester (for shows going up over the course of that semester).
 The second is at the end of the fall semester, often during reading week (for shows going up during the spring semester).
 Shows sometimes also hold auditions during October, if they’re going up at the very beginning of the spring semester, or after winter break.

-If you have a stage manager already, ask him to sign-up for a space for the auditions, to draft an audition form (the questionnaire the actors fill in when they arrive), and print out copies of sides.
-People hold auditions anywhere from WLH to the theater studies 220 York building.
+If you have a stage manager already, ask them to sign-up for a space for the auditions, to draft an audition form (the questionnaire the actors fill in when they arrive), and print out copies of sides.
+People hold auditions anywhere from WLH to the theater and performance studies building at 220 York Street .
 It’s important to find a room with enough space and a place outside for actors to wait.
 If you don’t have a stage manager yet, these tasks will fall to you and your producer.

 It is up to you if you want anyone with you in auditions.
 Typically, your producer and stage manager will be in the room with you.
 It’s always helpful to have another pair of eyes and your stage manager will keep you on track and organized.

 All directors run auditions differently.
 Some ask their actors to bring in pre-prepared monologues, but most provide sides.
 Sides are sometimes from the play itself or from other material that the director decides will be informative for one reason or another.
 Typically, audition sides will be monologues (from the beginning of the play if possible) and callback sides will be dialogue (from later in the play).

 Be efficient, polite, and respectful.
 You can usually tell if you want to call the actor back or not within the first minute or two of the audition.
 No reason to keep them if you’re certain you’re not interested.
 If you want to see more, give them a few notes and ask them to do the piece again.
 Always thank the actor and remind them where and when you’ll be posting callbacks.